huntabyte/bits-ui/sites/docs/content/components/dialog.md

 ## Reusable Components

-Bits UI provides a decent number of components to construct a Dialog.
-The idea is to provide a set of building blocks that can be used to create a variety of different layouts.
-It's recommended to use these components to build your own reusable Dialog components that can be used throughout your application.
+Bits UI provides a comprehensive set of Dialog components that serve as building blocks for creating customized, reusable Dialog implementations.
+This approach offers flexibility in design while maintaining consistency and accessibility across your application.

+### Building a Reusable Dialog

-The following example shows at a high level how you might create a reusable Dialog component.
-We've mixed and matched string props and snippets to demonstrate the flexibility of the component API.
-Use whatever makes sense for you.
+The following example demonstrates how to create a versatile, reusable Dialog component using Bits UI building blocks.
+This implementation showcases the flexibility of the component API by combining props and snippets.

 ```svelte title="MyDialog.svelte"
 <script lang="ts">